dryman/dryman.github.com/source/_posts/2012-03-13-handcraft-algorithm-environment-in-kramdown.markdown

 ---

 I love $\LaTeX$.
 The typesetting in $\LaTeX$ is so beautiful that that no other typesetting system can compete with.
-However, I cannot write $\LaTeX$ for blog post, I have to use [kramdown](http://kramdown.rubyforge.org/) or other wiki/markup languages, because $\LaTeX$ doesn't perfrom well in HTML output.
+Unfortunately, I cannot write $\LaTeX$ for blog post.
+I have to use [kramdown](http://kramdown.rubyforge.org/) or other wiki/markup languages, because $\LaTeX$ doesn't perform well in HTML output.
 However, I missed some features in $\LaTeX$.
 One of those is [Algorithm and Pseudocode packages](http://en.wikibooks.org/wiki/LaTeX/Algorithms_and_Pseudocode).
 So, I discovered some tricks to form algorithm-like typesettings.